Jaquez, Hill lead UCLA to 93-64 win over San Jose State

 San Jose State: The Spartans are now 0-3 against teams from the Pac-12 Conference having also lost to Arizona (87-39 on Nov.
 14) and Oregon State (83-48 on Nov 27).
 All three were on the road.
 San Jose State has one more game remaining against a Pac-12 team when the Spartans play host to Stanford on Dec.
 14.

 UCLA: The victory was the first for the Bruins over a Division I team in a span of five games since Nov.
 18 when they defeated Southern Utah.
-Since then, UCLA lost to Hofstra at home, fell to BYU and Michigan State at the Maui Invitational and defeated Division II Chaminade on the Hawaiian Islands.
+Since then, UCLA lost to Hofstra at home, fell to BYU and Michigan State at the Maui Invitational and defeated Division II Chaminade in Hawaii.

 UP NEXT